lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```

 # Step 3 - Create a cluster
-To create a cluster, you have two options either a free cluster or a paid cluster.
+To create a cluster, you have two options either a Lite cluster or a Production cluster.

-+ A **free cluster** comes with one worker node to deploy container pods upon.
++ A **Lite cluster** is a free cluster comes with a single worker node to deploy container pods upon.
 A worker node is the compute host, typically a virtual machine, that your apps run on.
-Go to Step 3.1 *Create your free Kubernetes cluster*
+Go to Step 3.1 *Create a Lite cluster*

-+ A **paid cluster** can have as many worker nodes as you want.
++ A **Paid cluster** is a production-ready cluster with as many worker nodes as you want.
 A paid cluster requires requires a Bluemix Infrastructure (SoftLayer) account.
-Go to Step 3.2 *Set SoftLayer credentials*.
+Go to Step 3.2 *Create a paid cluster*.

+## Step 3.1 - Create a Lite cluster

-1. Create your free Kubernetes cluster.
+1. Create your Lite cluster.
     ```
     bx cs cluster-create --name <your-cluster-name>
     ```
     Once the cluster reaches the **deployed** state you can provision pods, but they will be enqueued until the cluster’s pods are finished provisioning.
 Note that it takes up to 15 minutes for the worker node machine to be ordered and for the cluster to be set up and provisioned.

-    If you have created a free cluster in the step above, go to the Step 3.7 **Verify that the creation of the cluster was requested.**.
+    Once your free cluster has been, go to the Step 4 **Get and build the application code**.

+1. Verify that the creation of the cluster was requested.
+    ```
+    bx cs clusters
+    ```

+1. Check the status of the worker node(s).
+    ```
+    bx cs workers <cluster_name_or_id>
+    ```

+## Step 3.2 - Create a Paid cluster

 1. Set SoftLayer credentials
     ```